TokenScript-Framework/papers/src/concept/Attestation.md

-# Attestation
+# Attestation Appliations

-An attestation is a cryptographically attested message, by an attestor stating someone have something.

-It's a few lines long and often is delivered through a [MagicLink](MagicLink.md).

-Note that an attestation is produced by a trusted attestor.
-It is not a trustless technology.
+An attestation is a cryptographic message or proof that asserts certain facts about a specific object.

+While traditionally produced by a trusted attestor and often signed, some attestations may use zero-knowledge proofs to establish trust without revealing specific details.

+When it is presented to the user, it is encoded in a [Magic Link](MagicLink.md).

+In TokenScript, various types of attestations exist, and the list is expandable.
+These attestations are not inherently trustless; they usually come from a trusted source or mechanism.
 See [Attestation vs Proof](../faq/attestation_vs_authorisation_vs_proof.md).

-There are two types of attestations: token issued as attestations (token attestation for short), and identifier attestations.
+It has many [Applications](AttestationApplications.md)

+## Attribute Attestation

+This type of attestation asserts specific attributes about a token.
+For instance, an airline might issue an attribute attestation to update the arrival time for all passengers on a delayed flight.
+Smart Tokens representing airline tickets for that flight can then use this attestation when interacting with other systems or smart contracts.

+## Authorisation Attestation

+Authorization attestations are similar to attribute attestations but are designed to grant permissions or access rights.
+These attestations often come with time limits, intended recipients, and anti-replay attack mechanisms.
+For example, in the event of a flight delay, an airline could issue an authorization attestation allowing affected passengers to access the lounge.

-## Token Attestation
+## Attestation Token

-Token attestations are tokens issued by sending the recipient an attestation.
-The recipient, by using the attestation, is able to interact with smart contracts as if he has a token in a token contract.

-An example of such token is the DevCon 2022 ticket.

-The advantage over minting tokens in a smart contract: a token is never minted, and can be used as if it is minted.
-However, it is not transferable in that form, instead, when transferring, a token contract has to burn the attestation and allocate it to the new recipient, and the new recipient will hold the token as a normal smart contract token (not attestation token).

-Tokens that can be issued as attestation are non-fungible.
+An Attestation Token is a specific type of attestation that attests to a user's ownership of a token.
+Token issuers typically issue these attestations to users identified by their public keys or Ethereum addresses.
+These attestations enable users to interact with smart contracts as if they possess tokens in a token contract, allowing for off-chain token issuance.

 ## Identifier Attestation

-Identifier attestations are issued by attestors who verifies an Ethereum key holder also owns an identifier.
-A typical identifier is a web2 identifier such as
+Identifier attestations are issued by trusted attestors who verify that an Ethereum key holder also owns a specific web2 identifier, such as an email address or Twitter handle.
+These attestations can serve as dependencies for other tokens or to authenticate transactions from identified users.

-- Email address
-- Twitter handle
-- Facebook ID
-- Github handle

-Use-cases of Identifier Attestations are:

-- To be used as a dependency for other tokens.
 For example, when DevCon 2022 ticket is issued, they are issued on user's identifier (email address).
-To use the DevCon ticket, a user has to acquire an email address attestation.
+To use the DevCon ticket, a user has to acquire an email identifier attestation.
-- To be used to attest a transaction as from an identified user.
-For example, in AutographNFT, a person who add an autograph on an NFT must provide a twitter ID attestation, therefore attesting the autograph is from the owner of that ID.

-More use-cases can be found in [Attestation Usecases](../usecase/Attestation.md)